rjferguson21/big-bang/docs/guides/deployment_scenarios/quickstart.md

     # Kubernetes requires swap disabled
     # Turn off all swap devices and files (won't last reboot)
     sudo swapoff -a

-    # For swap to stay off you can remove any references found via
+    # For swap to stay off, you can remove any references found via
     # cat /proc/swaps
     # cat /etc/fstab
     ```

-## Step 5: Spin up a k3d Cluster
+## Step 5:  Create a k3d Cluster

-After reading notes on the purpose of the k3d command's flags, you'll be able to copy paste the command to spin up a k3d cluster.
+After reading the notes on the purpose of k3d's command flags, you will be able to copy and paste the command to create a k3d cluster.

-### Explanation of k3d command flags, relevant to the quick start
+### Explanation of k3d Command Flags, Relevant to the Quick Start

 1. `SERVER_IP="10.10.16.11"` and
 `--k3s-server-arg "--tls-san=$SERVER_IP"`
 This associates an extra IP to the Kubernetes API server's generated HTTPS certificate.
 **Here's an explanation of the effect:**

-* 1A.
-If you're running k3d from a localhost or you plan to run 100% of kubectl commands while ssh'd into the k3d server, then you can omit these flags or copy paste unmodified incorrect values with no ill effect.
+   1. If you're running k3d from a localhost or you plan to run 100% of kubectl commands while ssh'd into the k3d server, then you can omit these flags or copy paste unmodified incorrect values with no ill effect.

-* 1B.
-If you plan to run k3d on a remote server, but run kubectl, helm, and kustomize commands from a workstation, which would be needed if you wanted to do something like kubectl port-forward then you would need to specify the remote server's public or private IP address here.
+   2. If you plan to run k3d on a remote server, but run kubectl, helm, and kustomize commands from a workstation, which would be needed if you wanted to do something like kubectl port-forward then you would need to specify the remote server's public or private IP address here.
 After copy pasting the ~/.kube/config file from the k3d server to your workstation you will need to edit the IP inside of the file from 0.0.0.0 to the value you used for SERVER_IP.

 **Tips for looking up the value to plug into SERVER_IP:**